POWERFUL WIZARDS, WARLOCKS AND SORCERERS WIELDING SUPERNATURAL STAFFS AND SPELLS HAVE CAPTIVATED OUR IMAGINATIONS FOR THOUSANDS OF YEARS.

 Who was Murdo Rivach?

 Records between 1350 and 1372 recount a story about Paul Macintyre of Creichmore venturing to Caithness to collect cows in loo of late rents.
 One year he sent his son Gillespie and a small militia of men led by Murdo Rivach Mackenzie.
-Heading south from Freswick with a herd of cows at the east end of Loch Watten a gang of Caithness men are said to have ordered Murdo and Gillespie.
+Heading south from Freswick with a herd of cows at the east end of Loch Watten a gang of Caithness men are said to have murdered Murdo and Gillespie.
 Murdo was decapitated and his body was burned where he fell, but his head was taken south with Gillespie's corpse.
-Crossing the Ord the party squabbled and Murdo's headway lost over a cliff and Gillespie's body was washed away while they tried to cross the River Helmsdale.
+Crossing the Ord )A9 road) the party squabbled and Murdo's head was lost over a cliff and Gillespie's body was washed away while they tried to cross the River Helmsdale.
 It is written that Murdo's two handed battle sword was preserved for some time by the Budges of Toftingall who eventually returned it to Kenneth Mackenzie of Seaforth in 1688.
 Little more is known about Murdo Rivach other than that he was regarded as a brave outlaw.

 The name Murdo was used predominantly in the Scottish language but it is Celtic in origin meaning ‘Sea Warrior’.
 Maybe the OS mappers were right and this is a viking (Danish) camp?
 Could the circular grave be that of an important Norse chieftain, priest or shaman?
 Only 600 meters upstream in 1954 archeologists discovered the grave of a woman from the Viking era and in William.
 F. Skene’s Celtic Scotland, 1886, he tells of a battle between Ljotr/Liot, a powerful 10th century earl (Jarl) of Caithness and Norse Orkney, and a Scottish earl called Magbiod or Macbeth which was fought at Skida Myre (Skitten Moor) in Watten.
 Ljotr was said to have won the battle but died of his wounds shortly after and he was buried at Stenhouse in Watten.
 His grave is said to be marked by a stone named Stone Hone which is located only 500 meters NNW of Murdo Rivach’s grave.